1990 Atlantic hurricane season

 The 1990 Atlantic hurricane season was the most active Atlantic hurricane season since 1969, with a total of 14 named storms.
 The season also featured eight hurricanes, one of which intensified into a major hurricane.
 It officially began on June 1, 1990, and lasted until November 30, 1990.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic basin.
 However, tropical cyclogenesis can occur prior to the start of the season, as demonstrated with Tropical Depression One, which formed in the Caribbean Sea on May 24.

-Though very active, the season featured relatively weak systems, most of which stayed at sea.
+Though active, the season featured relatively weak systems, most of which stayed at sea.
 The 1990 season was unusual in that no tropical cyclone of at least tropical storm strength made landfall in the United States for the first time since the 1962 season, although Tropical Storm Marco weakened to a depression just before landfall.
-There have been a total of six such seasons in which no cyclones of at least tropical storm intensity have made landfall in the United States – 1853, 1862, 1864, 1922, 1962, and 1990 seasons.

 Only a few tropical cyclones caused significant impacts.
 Hurricane Diana killed an estimated 139 people in the Mexican states of Veracruz and Hidalgo, while also causing approximately $90.7 million in damage.
 Hurricane Klaus brought flooding to Martinique and caused torrential rainfall across the southeastern United States after combining with Tropical Storm Marco and a frontal boundary.
 As a result of effects from Diana and Klaus, both names were retired following the season.
 Overall, the storms of the season collectively caused 171 fatalities and approximately $157 million in damage.